 - End of term: School usually finishes at 10.00 a.m. on the last day of each term and we normally have a picnic, tea or walk to which parents are invited.

 - Aftercare & holiday schools: Aftercare and Holiday schools are available at an additional cost.

 - Annual Events: These include, the Easter picnic, Mother’s Day tea/lunch, Father’s Day breakfast, Art Evening, Music and Drama morning, Sports Day and School play.
-Details will be communicated via newsletters and updates on the D6 school communicator.
+Details are communicated via newsletters and updates on the D6 school communicator.

 Preparation for Grade One